 Published research has proven its pain-relieving, anti-inflammatory and regenerative benefits.

 Prolotherapy involves injecting a natural regenerative solution with tiny needles.
-This has been shown to stimulate the production of collagen cells, the small cells needed to help with knee pain.
+This has been shown to stimulate the production of collagen cells, the small cells needed to help with bone on bone knee pain.

 Summary